mahfuz978/Mahfuzur-Portfolio/index.md

 **Skills used:** Python, pandas, sklearn, numpy, matplotlib, seaborn

 **Project Objective:** Create a linear model using the provided data.
-The model needs to acquire an accurate price prediction of a house using the provided features.
+The model needs to acquire an accurate final price prediction of a house using the provided features.

 **Quantifiable result:** My model was able to acquire a validation score of 92%.
-- I used an XGBoost model to achieve the highest score
+- I used an XGBoost model to achieve the highest score.
-- A combinantion of GridSearchCV and My own Parameter Tuning.
+- A combinantion of GridSearchCV and my knowledge was used to tune my models.
+- I tested with multiple different models.
+- Used a pipeline to speed up my models.

 [Understanding how policies can be improved for employee benefits](https://github.com/mahfuz978/Mahfuzur-Portfolio/blob/main/Projects/Mahfuzur_K_Means_Project.ipynb)